liweitianux/resume/README.md

 * `Font Awesome 5 Brands-Regular-400.otf`
 </blockquote>

+### Installation

+* Linux (Debian 12/bookworm)

+  - Method 1: Install the `texlive-fonts-extra` package, but it pulls off lots of fonts and costs ~1.6GB disk space!
+  - Method 2: Manually install the `fontawesome5` package to `~/texmf` with the `tlmgr` (TeX Live Manager) tool:
+    (1) initialize the user tree: `tlmgr --usermode init-usertree`;
+    (2) install the package: `tlmgr --usermode install fontawesome5`.

+* Windows (MiKTeX 22.10)

+  MiKTeX will auto prompt for the missing package, so just confirm to install it.

 Required Fonts
 --------------
 Besides the Font Awesome fonts, this template also requires the following